Judging Dogs in Mexico

 November 20, 2013

-David Swartwood awarding the best dog in the Youn class in Mexico.
+David Swartwood awarding the best dog in the Young class at a show in Mexico.
 Photo courtesy David Swartwood.

 I have had the pleasure of judging in Mexico five times and have thoroughly enjoyed each and every trip "South of the Border."